DOES SUBSURFACE DRIP IRRIGATION IN SUGARCANE CULTIVARS IMPACT SOIL AGGREGATION?

 https://doi.org/10.15809/irriga.2021v1n3p431-445Abstract

-The aim was to evaluate the effect of subsurface drip irrigation in sugarcane cultivars, contrasting in the responsiveness to irrigation, in the aggregation of Oxisol clayey.
-The experiment was carried out in a clayey Oxisol (587 g kg-1 of clay).
+The aim was to evaluate the effect of subsurface drip irrigation with sugarcane cultivars, contrasting in the responsiveness to irrigation, in the aggregation of Oxisol clayey.
+The experiment was conducted in a clayey Oxisol (587g kg-1 of clay).
 Deformed soil samples were collected at twenty points in each four areas of sugarcane evaluated in the layers 0.00-0.10 m and 0.10-0.20 m.
 The areas corresponded to the irrigated and non-irrigated cultivation of cultivars CTC 4 and IACSP93-3046.
-The aggregate stability index, weighted average diameter of aggregates, physical fractionation of organic carbon and the aggregate classes were determined and calculated.
-The data were submitted to descriptive and multivariate factor statistics.
-According to the correlations of the variables, soil aggregation was divided into two processes, the first being called “Aggregates dimension” and the second “Aggregates stability”.
+The aggregate stability index, weighted average diameter of aggregates, physical fractionation of organic carbon and aggregate classes were determined and calculated.
+The data were submitted to the descriptive and multivariate factor statistics.
+According to the correlations of the variables, soil aggregation was divided into two processes, the first being called “Aggregates dimension” and the second “Aggregates stability.”
 It was observed that subsurface drip irrigation promotes greater soil “Aggregate stability” in areas cultivated with sugarcane.
-In addition, sugarcane cultivars provide differences in soil aggregation, and the cultivar responsive to irrigation IACSP93-3046 promotes a larger soil “Aggregates dimension” than the non-responsive cultivar CTC 4.
+Additionally, sugarcane cultivars provide differences in soil aggregation, and the cultivar responsive to irrigation IACSP93-3046 promotes a larger soil “Aggregates dimension” than the non-responsive cultivar CTC 4.

 Published